adamstephensen/faqs/azure-demo-scripts/azure-developer-cli.md

 I think it's the fastest way to stand up a new application in Azure.

-Even better than being fast, is the fact it shows you how to do it with best practices.
+Even better than being fast, is the fact it shows you how to kick off an application with best practices that lots of devs struggle to get their heads around.

+The application we are going to look at is a web application with a front end in React, and a NodeJS API, talking back to CosmosDB.

+The react web app, and the Node API are both hosted in containers in Azure Container Apps - if you havent used ACA it's awesome.

+It is an abstraction over Kubernetes.
+You can run your containers in Azure serverlessly, without having to go and learn all the inns and outs of configuring and maintaining Kubernetes.

+We are also using Azure monitor for logging, Azure container registry for storing our containers and Keyvault for storing our secrets.

+Importantly - we doing all this using Infrastructure as Code.
+So the deployments are repeatable and can be used in our devops processes.

 # Setup